Sreekala Sasidharan

-Sreekala Sasidharan is an Indian actress who mainly acts in Malayalam television serials.
+Sreekala Sasidharan is an Indian actress who predominantly works in Malayalam television serials.

 Early and personal life

-Sreekala was born on 2 August 1984 in Cherukunnu in Kannur district of Kerala to Sasidharan and Geetha.
+Sreekala was born in Cherukunnu in Kannur district of Kerala to Sasidharan and Geetha.
 She has an elder sister, Sreejaya.
 She was trained in Classical dance, Ottamthullal, Kathakali and music since childhood.
 She has done her degree in Bachelor of Arts from S. N. College, Kannur and is a former university Kalathilakam.

 She married her longtime boyfriend Vipin Kuttikara in 2012.
-They have a son, Samved born in 2013 and a daughter, Sanvitha born in 2021.
+They have a son and a daughter.

 Career

 Sreekala made her debut through the serial Kayamkulam Kochunni and later acted in supporting roles in several serials before she became popular through her character of Sophie in the Malayalam serial Ente Manasaputri, which was one of the top-rated serials in Malayalam television.
 Her other well known serials include Snehatheeram, Ammamanasu, Ulladakkam, Devimahatmyam and Amma.
 In 2013, she made her Tamil debut the through the serial Aval.
 She took a break post her marriage.
 In 2016, she made a comeback through the serial Rathrimazha.
 She has acted in more than 40 television serials.
 She also has acted in few films, albums and advertisements.